We have five factories and 19 years of experience in plant extracts

 Mechanisms of Action:

-The anti-inflammatory properties of Citrus bioflavonoids are believed to stem from their ability to modulate the activity of certain enzymes and proteins involved in inflammatory processes.
+The anti-inflammatory properties of citrus bioflavonoids are believed to stem from their ability to modulate the activity of certain enzymes and proteins involved in inflammatory processes.
 For instance, they may inhibit the production of pro-inflammatory cytokines and prostaglandins, which are key mediators in inflammation.

 Health Implications: